Bothrops ammodytoides: Common name

 In Argentina is known as Yarará ñata (Spanish for "short-nosed yarará"), making reference to its characteristic snout.

 Geographic range

 Found only in Argentina in the provinces of Buenos Aires, Catamarca, Córdoba, Chubut, La Pampa, La Rioja, Mendoza, Neuquén, Río Negro, San Juan, San Luis, Santa Cruz and Tucumán.
 The vertical distribution ranges from sea level to at least 2,000 m altitude.
 The type locality was first listed as "northern Argentina" and later emended to "province of Mendoza" Campbell and Lamar (1989).

 The geographic range of Bothrops ammodytoides extends to 47° S Latitude, which may make it the world's southernmost snake.

 Habitat

 Prefers dry regions, occurring in temperate to subtropical savannas and steppes.
 Found mostly in sandy, rocky areas, including coastal dunes, steep riverbanks and salt flats.
 Around the upper limits of its altitude range it can occasionally be found in broadleaf evergreen forest.

+Safety

+Bothrops ammodytiodes venom is potentially lethal to humans, causing internal bleeding and tissue damage around the wound.
+The snakes are defensive of their territory and aggressive when disturbed.